kiddico/i3_config/README.md

 or re-apply the same config, with a different theme.
 `make laptop theme=light; make laptop theme=dark;`

+####Things that need to be done
+move over to using xresources for more things.
+Seeing as i3 supports it, and rofi supports it....

+merge with dot_files repo in a better way

+find a good way to import settings into a new system that works with the merge

 #####You're free to use, modify, and distribute this as you please.
 Or whatever.